mmcdermott/EventStreamGPT/docs/MIMIC_IV_tutorial/data_extraction_processing.md

 ## Data Extraction & Pre-processing

+Now that we know the overarching data model for the pipeline, let us explore how we can actually build a dataset within it.
 The first entry point for our software is the data extraction and pre-processing component.
 To detail this pipeline, we will walk through the user's process of creating a dataset and detail the technical inner workings of the pipeline at each stage.

 ### Configuring the pipeline